F5Networks/terraform-provider-bigip/docs/userguide/big-ip-modules.rst

    This module is supported on Terraform version 0.13 and newer.

-The templates below are tested on Terraform v0.13.0:
+The templates below are tested on Terraform v0.13.0 and v0.14.0:

 - provider registry.terraform.io/hashicorp/azurerm v2.28.0
 - provider registry.terraform.io/hashicorp/null v2.1.2